|

 apparently had the urge to make people happy.
 So what if he promised

-several individuals they would become his successor upon his death.
+several individuals the throne upon his death.

-One of these people was Edward's brother-in-law
+One of the people in hope and waiting was Edward's brother-in-law

 Edward died January 5, 1066.
 The English